aashishU/e-learning-api/README.md

 - It's a rest API where students can register, login and enroll in different courses available.
 - All the endpoints are secured using Jason Web Tokens.
 - Reset Password functionality is also available.
-- Routes to Create, Update and Delete the courses, checks if currentUser is a superuser of not and only "superuser" is authorized to perform CRUD actions.
+- Routes to Create, Update and Delete the courses, firstly checks if currentUser is a superuser of not and only "superuser" is authorized to perform CRUD operations.
 - "superuser" can also register, login and reset password.
-- Notification Emails will be sent in case of Successful Registration, Password Reset or Enrolled in new course.
+- Notification Emails will be sent automatically in case of Successful Registration, Password Reset or Enrolled in new course.
 - image can be uploaded to make avatar(profile picture).
-If not image is given, the default image will be assigned to the user
+If no image is given, the default image will be assigned to the user.

 ---

 #### Features

-- Endpoints secured with Json Web Tokens
+- Endpoints are secured with Json Web Tokens
 - Middlewares to check JWT and Access level (isSuperuser)
 - Data validation using JOI package
 - Logging information using Winston package